 Name De- Description

 fault

 port 8080 The TCP/IP port on which to listen for incoming connections.

 bind- (none The hostname to bind to.

 Host

+in- false Whether this connector uses a channel inherited from the JVM.
+Use it with Server::Starter, to launch

+her- an instance of Jetty on demand.

+itChan ı-

+nel

 head- 512 The size of the header field cache.

 er- bytes

 Cache -

 Size

 out- 32Ki BThe size of the buffer into which response content is aggregated before being sent to the client.

 put- A larger buffer can improve performance by allowing a content producer to run without blocking,

 Buffer - however larger buffers consume more memory and may induce some latency before a client starts

 Size processing the content.

-maxRe -8KiB
+maxRe e-8KiB

 quest- plus larger form content encoded in a URL.
 However, larger headers consume more memory and

 Head- can make a server more vulnerable to denial of service attacks.

 er-

 Size

-maxRe e-8KiB
+maxRe e-8KiB The maximum size of a response header.
+Larger headers will allow for more and/or larger cookies

 spon- and longer HTTP headers (eg for redirection).
 However, larger headers will also consume more

 se- memory.

 Head-

 er-

 Size

 in- 8KiB The size of the per-connection input buffer.

-put-
+put- 1

-Buffer -
+Buffer

 Size

 idle- 30 The maximum idle time for a connection, which roughly translates to the

 Time- sec- java.net.Socket#setSoTimeout(int) call, although with NIO implementations other mechanisms may

 out onds be used to implement the timeout.
 The max idle time is applied when waiting for a new message to

 be received on a connection or when waiting for a new message to be sent on a connection.
 This

 value is interpreted as the maximum time between some progress being made on the connection.
+So

-So if a single byte is read or written, then the timeout is reset.
+if a single byte is read or written, then the timeout is reset.

 min- 64 The minimum size of the buffer pool.

-Buffer- The minimum size of the buffer poor.
+Buffer - bytes

-Pool- - bytes
+Pool- -

 Size

-1KiB The increment by which the buffer pool should be increased.
+buffer- · 1KiB The increment by which the buffer pool should be increased.

-PoolIn The increment by which the burier poor should be increased.
+PoolIn ı-

 cre-

 ment

-ıf6ekKil BThe maximum size of the buffer pool.
+maxBu ıf 6eh Ki BThe maximum size of the buffer pool.

-Pool- •
+Pool-

 Size

 ac- # The number of worker threads dedicated to accepting connections.

-cep- of • •
+cep- of

-torThr eaCIBUs 1/2
+torThr ea@BUs

 se- # The number of worker threads dedicated to sending and receiving data.

-lec- of - -
+lec- of

-torThr
+torThr Observa O Hassi Manual

-ac- (OS The size of the TCP/IP accept queue for the listening socket.
+84 ac- (OS The size of the TCP/IP accept queue for the listening socket.
+Chapter 2.
+User Manual

 cep- de-

 tQueue e-fault)

-Size Whether or not SO DELISEADDD is enabled on the listening socket Chapter 2.
-User Manua

-72 reuse- true Whether or not SO_REUSEADDR is enabled on the listening socket.

-Ad-

-dress

-soLing etelis- Enable/disable SO_LINGER with the specified linger time.
+Size